NERSC/shifter/doc/install/manualinstallgpu.rst

 Shifter's runtime configuration parameters
 ++++++++++++++++++++++++++++++++++++++++++

 At run time, Shifter takes its configuration options from a file named *udiRoot.conf*.
 This file must be placed in the directory specified with *--sysconfdir* when running shifter's configure script.
-For reference, a template with a base configuration named *udiroot.conf.example* can be found inside the sources directory (in the directory indicated by *$SHIFTER_SYSCONFDIR*).
+For reference, a template with a base configuration named *udiroot.conf.example* can be found inside the sources directory.

 To illustrate the configuration process, consider the following parameters that were modified from the template configuration (*udiroot.conf.example*) to support the install on our local cluster named *Greina*: